 - custom digital Gm plate current meter installed into the front panel (see photo at top of this article).
 This allows you to easily see the tube’s operating point during testing.

 - Gm compactron socket installed.
 Socket 34 removed, replaced with compactron socket for Gm testing of popular Ham sweep finals including 6JS6C, 6LB6, 6KD6, 6LR6, 6HF5, 6LX6, 6LF6, 6KN6.
 Plate current levels are typically 75-90ma.
 Wiring is easily determined from an RCA tube guide and tapped from the adjacent novar socket #35.
-Acceptable “Sensitivity” settings can be found using the values found on a B&K 747 data chart, or can be determined by testing several examples of NOS of each type and recording the average Sensitivity for a “100” test score.
+Acceptable “Sensitivity” settings can be found using the values found on a B&K 747 data chart.

 - 7591 Gm socket.
 Socket 32 repurposed for Gm testing of 7591 output tube.
 I use (-2.5 vdc) bias, which drives a quality NOS 7591 to approx 35-40ma plate current, plate dissipation approx 8 watts.
 Testing my inventory of USA NOS 7591 / 7591A tubes, a “sensitivity” setting of “42” was an average to get a reading of “100” for the best 7591’s in my inventory (with plate current of 40ma typical.)
 Used 7591’s that were known to have substandard power output when tested in an amp, each tested correctly much lower (approx 50 – 70 on the meter) and with significantly lower plate current (15-23ma), with acceptable-used 7591’s testing in the 80s and having plate currents in the high 20s to low 30’s ma.
 If you use 7868 tube (which is essentially the same as 7591), the same mod could be made using a novar socket and wiring accordingly.